 A great human revolution in the life of one person can change the destiny of humankind and our planet.
 It is Buddhism, the Lotus Sutra, that encourages and enables people to become aware of their great power, to draw it forth and use it.
 Buddhism gives people the means to develop themselves thoroughly and opens their eyes to the limitless power inherent in their lives.

 History is created by people.
-Each individual is a key protagonist in that endeavor.
-Instead of relying on others, we must enact our own great drama of creativity.
-Doing so, we can break through the shell of our limited self.
+Each of you is a key protagonist of that endeavor.
+Don’t rely on others.
+Enact your own thrilling drama of creativity.
+Rise up resolutely!
+Break through the shell of your lesser self!